Villa Condesa

 Eating

-One section of Villa Condesa's lovely interior courtyard is domed with glass, and here, like a little oasis with potted trees and flowers, are tables for dining.
+One section of Villa Condesa's lovely interior courtyard is covered with glass, and here, like a little oasis with potted trees and flowers, are tables for dining.
 At breakfast, there is one large square communal table and some smaller ones for those who aren't good with groups before noon.
 But even non-morning people will appreciate the excellent Mexican coffee poured liberally and immediately.
 A bowl of fruit and a basket of bread will precede a hot dish of huevos or, as we had one morning, a traditional sope (an open-faced tortilla) with tomato, avocado and cheese.

 We were happy we opted for dinner on our first night.
 Our meal began with a fish soup, followed by a rosa y verde pargo - a whole red snapper with a terrific salsa duo of spicy tomato and spinach/avocado.
 Villa Condesa will be offering reasonably priced set 2-course meals like this every evening, as well as lunches.
 You can choose from chicken or beef, fish and pasta dishes plus vegetables - Chef is keen to cater for every requirement.
 The dining terrace also has an espresso machine plus bottles and glasses at one end, which constitutes the honesty bar area - help yourself to a range of beers, soft drinks, sparkling mineral water, tequila, rum, whisky and vodka.